Kim Beazley Sr.: In Parliament

-A committed Christian (he was brought up and baptised in the Church of Christ), and member of Moral Rearmament, Beazley was prominent on the right-wing of the Labor Party during the ideological battles of the 1950s and 1960s.
+A committed Christian (he was brought up and baptised in the Churches of Christ), and member of Moral Re-Armament (MRA), Beazley was prominent on the right wing of the Labor Party during the ideological battles of the 1950s and 1960s.
 He claimed a central role in the events leading to the Labor Party's fateful 1954 split and harboured lifelong regret that he failed to help avert the split when he felt it had been in his power to do so.
+His connection with MRA caused some to doubt his ability to stay in politics, after he declared his decision "to concern myself daily with the challenge of how to live out God's will and to turn the searchlight of absolute honesty on to my motives" in 1953.

-During the leadership of Arthur Calwell (from 1960 to 1967) he was considered a possible future leader of the party, but his right-wing views, particularly his support for the U.S. Alliance, cost him support, and Gough Whitlam emerged as Calwell's successor.
+During the leadership of Arthur Calwell (from 1960 to 1967) he was considered a possible future leader of the party, but his support for the U.S. Alliance cost him some support, and Gough Whitlam emerged as Calwell's successor.

+In 1963 he became an advocate for the Yolngu people of Yirrkala mission in Arnhem Land, Northern Territory, in their fight to be consulted about the use of their land for mining bauxite.
+After a visit to the mission with Victorian Labor MP Gordon Bryant in July 1963 sponsored by the Federal Council for Aboriginal Advancement, Beazley came up with the idea of petitioning the federal government about the mining company's claims on their land.
+This led to the creation of the Yirrkala bark petitions by residents of the mission, which were presented to the Australian Parliament in August 1963.
+As a result, a government committee was created to look into the Yolngus' grievances.
+Although the mining ultimately went ahead, the petitions marked an important step in the progress towards the recognition of native title in Australia.

+In 1971, Beazley took Galarrwuy Yunupingu and Wulanybuma Wununggumurra (the latter a signatory to the Yirrkala bark petitions), to the Moral Re-Armament conference in Caux, Switzerland, Switzerland.
+He continued to champion the cause of MRA until his death.

 Beazley was the education minister in the Whitlam government from 1972 to 1975.
 Though afflicted with severe illness for part of his tenure, he carried out important reforms in the education field, such as abolishing university fees and introducing needs-based funding for all schools through the Schools Commission.
-According to an article by C. J. Coventry, Beazley had been an informer for the U.S..
+He became the Father of the House.

+After the defeat of the Whitlam government in 1975, Beazley was elected to the Labor front bench, but resigned in March 1976 when it was revealed that Gough Whitlam and Bill Hartley, with the ALP national secretary, David Combe, had been seeking money from the Iraqi Ba'ath Party to pay for the party's election campaign.

+He retired from politics in 1977.